gayaneghazaryan-dot/svd-image-analysis/README.md

 🔁 Reproducing Figures and Tables

 All figures and tables presented in the paper are generated automatically by the four Python scripts located in the code/ folder.
 Each script creates its own subdirectories under results/Figures/ and results/Tables/, containing all publication-ready outputs in PDF, CSV, and LaTeX formats.

 No pre-generated results are stored in the repository to ensure reproducibility and lightweight version control.
 After installation, simply run:

-python code/svd_compression_merged.py
+python3 code/svd_compression_merged.py
-python code/svd_denoising.py
+python3 code/svd_denoising.py
-python code/benchmark_and_plots.py
+python3 code/benchmark_and_plots.py
-python code/pca_adaptive_combined.py
+python3 code/pca_adaptive_combined.py

 This will regenerate the full set of figures and tables exactly as used in the manuscript.
 Each run is deterministic and environment-controlled via fixed random seeds and version-pinned dependencies.

 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE.txt file for details.

 📖 Citation